sczhou/CodeFormer/README.md

 python inference_codeformer.py --w 0.5 --has_aligned --test_path [input folder]

 # For the whole images
+# If you want to enhance the background regions with Real-ESRGAN,
+# you can add '--bg_upsampler realesrgan' in the following command
 python inference_codeformer.py --w 0.7 --test_path [input folder]
 ```